The-Web3-Compass/web3-compass-data-repository/explainers/README.md

 We are committed to maintaining a positive and inclusive environment for our contributors.
 Please review our Code of Conduct before contributing to ensure your behavior aligns with our community guidelines.

 * * * * *

-Let me know if you have any other questions.
-Happy contributing!